 Annual Copyright License

 Calvin has contracted with the Copyright Clearance Center for an annual copyright license.
-This license covers most of the documents you normally distribute to students in paper form as handouts and coursepacks, or electronically, such as in pdf format.
-To verify that your document is covered by our license, go to the Copyright Clearance Center website.
+This license covers most documents normally distributed to students whether paper or electronic, handout or course pack.
+To verify that each document is covered by the college license, search the Copyright Clearance Center website (see links below).
+The Campus Store verifies (and requests) copyright for all documents included in course packs; each instructor is responsible to obtain copyright for any other documents distributed to students (including through Moodle).

 - "Reproducing Print Materials for Use in Class: Options and Examples"